cgpayne/electropsychographer/README.md

 ###### 5 - PCA <a id="PCA"></a>

 To reduce the ~$10^4$ features generated from the time series to a more computationally efficient dimensionality, I use Principal Component Analysis (PCA).
-This will pay off when running models like random forest and alike, but I must make sure I capture enough of the data's variance in a reasonable amount of principal components.
-To see the typical results of this PCA, refer to [Model and Results](#model-and-results) - I can reduce the dimension to ~$10$.
+This will pay off when running models like random forest and alike, but I must make sure that I capture enough of the data's variance in a reasonable amount of principal components.
+To see the typical results of this PCA, refer to [Model and Results](#model-and-results) - we can reduce the dimension to ~$10$.
 To run, try:

 `python run_PCA.py pca cond1_pat1to81_outrmv_kfold-5 0 on`